-I partner with folks as a coach.
-Especially those in partnerships: co-directors and leadership teams.
+I coach with partnerships: co-directors and leadership teams.
 Two-to-four people.
-We design an engagement, explore values, assumptions and what’s needed to be in alignment – with themselves and each other.
-To show up fully and in partnership – minds, hearts, spirits, bodies – as leaders for their organization and for themselves.
+We co-design the engagement, explore values and assumptions and what’s needed to be in alignment.
+We explore what it means to show up fully as individuals and in partnership – minds, hearts, spirits, bodies – as leaders for their organization and for themselves.

-I also facilitate trainings and retreats, often with colleagues, with groups to have transformational experiences that include learning coaching practices and tools for leadership development, as relational/emotional intelligence enhancement, as team building and as methods for increasing effective communication, feedback and conflict navigation.
+I also facilitate trainings and retreats, often with colleagues, co-creating transformational experiences that include learning coaching practices for leadership development, relational/emotional intelligence enhancement, team building and methods for increasing effective communication, feedback and conflict navigation.

-And, I’m a co-founder of the WithIn Collaborative.
-My colleagues and I work with and in communities – and within ourselves – to re-imagine and re-design the systems that no longer serve us.
-We believe social change is systems change, liberation is possible, leadership is a team sport, self-awareness is foundational and this work is joyful.
+I’m a co-founder and Core Team Member of WithIn Collaborative.
+We work with and in communities – and within ourselves – to deconstruct and re-imagine unjust systems that were created for the privileged few.
+Social change requires systems change and we believe liberation is possible, leadership is a team effort, self-awareness is foundational and our work can be joyful.

-One of my With / In colleagues (Johnny Manzon-Santos) and I designed an offering we call The Coach Identity training.
-This is for people interested in gaining some coaching tools to support their leadership.
-Please go to the With / In website if you are interested.
+Johnny Manzon-Santos and I designed an offering we call The Coach Identity Training for people interested in gaining coaching tools to support their leadership.
+HERE’S INFO about trainings scheduled in 2024.

 The constants in all my work are:

-- Utilizing the power of coaching and coaching techniques for individual growth, awareness and healthy relationships with oneself, others and the planet.
+- Using the power of coaching for individual growth, awareness and healthy relationships with oneself, others and the planet.

 - Addressing the impact of racism and other systemic oppressions.

-- Centering the history and experience of Black, Indigenous and other marginalized communities to be aware of how racism and heteropatriarchy are embedded in our systems and institutions we’re a part of.
-And, how we change these systems to live in just and liberated communities.
+- Centering the history and experience of Black, Indigenous and other marginalized communities to be aware of how racism and heteropatriarchy are embedded in our systems and institutions.
+So that we can deconstruct the systems to live in just and liberated communities.

 - Valuing transformation over transaction.

-- Acknowledging a key component of liberation is acknowledging our humanity: the wisdom of our incredible minds and also the wisdom of our bodies, spirits, emotions, ancestry – ALL of who and how we are.
+- Acknowledging that liberation requires acknowledging our humanity: the wisdom of our incredible minds and also the wisdom of our bodies, spirits, emotions, ancestry – ALL of who and how we are.